mjhea0/awesome-fastapi/README.md

 - [FastAPI with Firestore](https://github.com/anthonycorletti/firestore-fastapi) - Boilerplate for API building with FastAPI and Google Cloud Firestore.
 - [fastapi-alembic-sqlmodel-async](https://github.com/jonra1993/fastapi-alembic-sqlmodel-async) - This is a project template which uses FastAPI, Alembic, and async SQLModel as ORM.
 - [fastapi-starter-project](https://github.com/mirzadelic/fastapi-starter-project) - A project template which uses FastAPI, SQLModel, Alembic, Pytest, Docker, GitHub Actions CI.
+- [create-fastapi-project](https://github.com/allient/create-fastapi-project) - CLI to create Fastapi projects easily with a basic folder structure, with everything set up for you.

 ### Docker Images